 Thank you for your all support and help.

 Over 16 years of helping IMG/FMG/Med students achieve their goal to get into the American Residency Program

-2022 externship, hands-on live patients, and now new experience Telehealth to get patient's history while in our office which is a good experience in the new medicine norm.
+2022 externship, hands-on live patients.
 Our former externs did well in the match.
 I received many emails.

 Email from former extern:

 I hope you are well.
 I am very happy to inform you that I secured a residency spot in Psychiatry